Call for Abstracts was open until February 16. Late-breaking abstract submissions was open until May 31.

 - Required to complete and sign a disclosure statement and the Academy’s Commercialism Policy statement prior to abstract acceptance.

 If it becomes necessary for the presenter to withdraw from attending FNCE®, the presenter must find an appropriate replacement and must notify the Academy of this change immediately.
 Presenters who withdraw, but do not notify the Academy, may not participate at FNCE® as a presenter in any session for at least one year.

 The following three types of abstracts are presented:

-- Research abstracts include a brief description of the author’s original objective or hypothesis research methodology, including design, participant characteristics and procedures, major findings and conclusions or implications for dietetics practice.
+- Research abstracts include a brief description of the author’s original objective or hypothesis, research methodology including design, participant characteristics and procedures, and major findings and conclusions or implications for dietetics practice.

 - Project or program report abstracts contain information about the need or purpose for such a program, project or tool development; the theory or previous research upon which it is based, or setting for its use, if appropriate; the unique characteristics of the project, program or tool; the characteristics of study participants or target audience involved; and the type of evaluation or proposed use for the tool or instrument development.